Yarroudh/Optim3D/README.md

 <img src="https://user-images.githubusercontent.com/72500344/212364590-b7fd444d-ec26-4a8b-bda9-fd4e1669bc6e.png" alt="Workflow of 3D Reconstruction" width="500"/>

+## Documentation

+If you are using our software, we highly recommend that you take the time to read the [documentation](https://optim3d.readthedocs.io/en/latest/) that we have provided on our "Read the Docs" page.
+The documentation is an essential resource that will help you understand the features and functionality of our software, as well as provide guidance on how to use it effectively.

 ## Installation

 You can install optim3d in your Conda environment by simply running: